SparseSwaps: Tractable LLM Pruning Mask Refinement at Scale: Methodology

 First, note that the objective in \autoref{eq:mask_selection_problem} decomposes into a sum of $d_{out}$ row-wise quadratics,

 where $w_i \in \R^{d_{in}}$ and $m_i \in \set{0,1}^{d_{in}}$ denote the $i$-th row of $W$ and $M$, respectively.
-This alone does not make the corresponding minimization problem row-separable under unstructured sparsity, since the matrix cardinality constraint couples rows.
-In contrast, semi-structured patterns like per-row sparsity (keep $k$ per row) or $N\text{:}M$ (prune $M\!-\!N$ per block of $M$ weights) enforce equal per-row sparsity, meaning that the rows are fully decoupled by definition.
-We therefore focus on the decoupled case, allowing to treat each row separately and reducing the problem to
+If we enforce equal sparsity levels per row, the rows become fully decoupled and can be treated independently, reducing the problem to

 for each row $i\in \{1, \ldots, d_{out}\}$.
-Note that, for \glspl{llm}, \citet{Sun2023} observe that row-wise sparsity benefits performance for both Wanda and magnitude pruning.
-We therefore argue that enforcing per-row sparsity rather than unstructured sparsity is justified and need not harm final performance, at least for \glspl{llm}.
+This is naturally the case for per-row sparsity constraints (keep $k$ weights per row) and semi-structured $N\text{:}M$ patterns (prune $M\!-\!N$ per block of $M$ weights).
+For unstructured sparsity, however, the global cardinality constraint $\norm{M}_0 \leq k$ couples rows. \citet{Sun2023} observe that enforcing row-wise sparsity benefits performance for both Wanda and magnitude pruning on \glspl{llm}.
+We therefore assume per-row sparsity even in nominally unstructured settings, enabling row decoupling without necessarily harming final performance.